 I’ll be trying to liveblog the twentieth Workshop on the Economics of Information Security (WEIS), which is being held online today and tomorrow (June 28/29).
 The event was introduced by the co-chairs Dann Arce and Tyler Moore.
 38 papers were submitted, and 15 accepted.
 My summaries of the sessions of accepted papers will appear as followups to this post; there will also be a panel session on the 29th, followed by a rump session for late-breaking results.
-Videos of the sessions will be linked here in a few days.
+(Added later: videos of the sessions are linked from the start of the followups that describe them.)

 In our latest paper, we propose a better way of analysing cybercrime.